 Writing quality programs

-It is belief of COAG that a quality written program will enable children to display improved outcomes no matter the type of early childhood setting they attended.
-Through supportive learning environments and programs the influence of your guidance will be felt.
+It is the belief of COAG that a quality written program will enable children to display improved outcomes no matter the type of early childhood setting they attended.
+Through supportive learning environments and programs, the influence of your guidance will be felt.

 ICT and Learning through Role Play

 In the early childhood learning environment role play is a significant element that engages children in play which reflects their lives.
 Play gives children the opportunity to experience and recreate roles, emotions and relationships.
 According to Kyretses and Caplan (2018), it is the genetic makeup of individual children and their environments which contribute to developmental outcomes.
 Brain growth and development is influenced by environmental factors and new experiences.

 Quality role play gives children the opportunity to make sense of the world in which they live in.
 Encouraging the use of ICT in their role plays helps them to make sense of the technological world in which they live.
 Role play with ICT builds children’s confidence to begin the use of ICT tools with which they are less familiar and which they might be reluctant to use.

 Playful learning can be enhanced through collaboration with more knowledgeable peers as well as with adults.
 They can work together with peers or adults in an intellectual way to solve a problem, clarify a concepts, evaluate activities or extend a narrative.

 When used effectively, ICT can support children’s social-emotional development and encourage cooperation, collaboration and competition among children.
 There are various types of peer collaboration through ICT which include: